EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 Conditionally Required Properties

-- `wmo:dataPolicy`: Specifies whether the dataset is classified as core or recommended, in accordance with the WMO Unified Data Policy (Resolution 1 (Cg-Ext(2021))).
+- `wmo:dataPolicy`: Specifies whether the dataset is classified as `core` or `recommended`, in accordance with the [WMO Unified Data Policy, Resolution 1 (Cg-Ext(2021))](https://library.wmo.int/idurl/4/58009).
 Note that core data must be open access and recommended data may be open or access-controlled.
 This classification is independent of access control.
 Example: `"wmo:dataPolicy": "recommended"`

 Optional Properties

 These properties are optional according to WCMP2, but are strongly recommended for MeteoGate datasets.

 - `keywords`: Other keywords, tags or key phrases describing the dataset.
+- `language`: Language of the metadata, e.g. `"language":"en"`.
 - `updated`: Indicate when the metadata record was created and last updated.
 Example:`"updated": "2025-06-04T14:00:00Z"`
 - `rights`: A human-readable statement describing usage rights not fully covered by the licence.
-Example: `"rights": "Users are granted free and unrestricted access to this data, with attribution requeste`
+Example: `"rights": "Users are granted free and unrestricted access to this data, without charge and with no conditions on use.
+Users are requested to attribute the producer of this data.
+WMO Unified Data Policy (Resolution 1 (Cg-Ext 2021))"`
 - `version`: Specifies the version or edition of the dataset, where applicable.
 Example: `"version": "1.0"`
 - `status`: Describes the operational status of the dataset (e.g. operational, experimental).
 - `linkTemplates`: Used for templated or parameterised access (e.g. dynamic API queries).